 Want to Pay Down Your Loans?
 Understand the 50/30/20 Rule

 Have you ever wished you could just get your finances in order already?
-For example, how can you pay down that payday loan?
+For example, how can you pay down the payday loans?
 There’s only one way to accomplish this and you’ve heard it all before a thousand times.
 That’s right, you need to budget.

 Your Loans and the 50/30/20 Rule